-Mazda E&T donated seven computers to two facilities, via the Regional Welfare Division of Hiroshima Prefecture and the Hiroshima City Social Work Council.
-The company conducted other activities as well, including participation in cleanups led by the Mazda Group and donations to community organizations.
+Mazda E&T donated 14 computers to six facilities, via the Regional Welfare Division of Hiroshima Prefecture.
+The company also started an activity to donate used stamps collected from employees, to support welfare facilities.
+Other social contribution efforts made by Mazda E&T included participation in cleanups led by the Mazda Group and donations for regional developments.

 To contribute to society through collection of recyclable materials

-Mazda Parts Sales Co., Ltd., which engages in the sale of automotive parts, has been collecting a wide variety of recyclable items, including used stamps and prepaid cards, mistakenly inscribed postcards, and plastic bottle caps.
+Mazda Parts Sales Co., Ltd., which engages in the sale of automotive parts, has been collecting a wide variety of recyclable items, including used stamps and prepaid cards, spoiled stamped postcards, and plastic bottle caps.
 The collected recyclable items are delivered to local volunteer organizations and schools etc.

-Recyclable items were collected at Mazda Parts Sales' Tohoku, Kanto, Kinki and Kyushu Branches.
+Recyclable items were collected at Mazda Parts Sales' head office, branches.

-Since 2010, Malox Co., Ltd., which ships automobiles and parts, has held a tour for elementary and junior high school students in Hiroshima Prefecture to observe port facilities, in order to deepen their understanding of port logistics.
+Since 2010, Mazda Logistics Co., Ltd., which ships automobiles and parts, has held a tour for elementary and junior high school students in Hiroshima Prefecture to observe port facilities, in order to deepen their understanding of port logistics.

-Among other social contributions made by Malox were support for the Hiroshima City's community woodlands program aimed at preserving local green spaces, activities to promote traffic safety awareness, and community cleanups.
+Among other social contributions made by Mazda Logistics were support for the Hiroshima City's community woodlands program aimed at preserving local green spaces, activities to promote traffic safety awareness, and community cleanups.